-In 2002, Hospital for Special Surgery (HSS) identified the potential for a Rapid Recovery or "Fast Track" program for certain patients undergoing hip replacement surgery or total hip arthroplasty (THA).
+In 2002, HSS identified the potential for a Rapid Recovery or "Fast Track" program for certain patients undergoing hip replacement surgery or total hip arthroplasty (THA).
 This presentation outlines the program's development from its early stages in research, through the establishment of a Joint Commission (JCAHO)-recognized "National Standard" plan of care, and onto the safe, effective, and efficient patient treatment offered today.

 The first step towards the development of a Fast Track program was to compare HSS current standard of practice to the national standard following THA.
 Similar to HSS, other institutions also reported accelerated patient pathways.
 Reports stated patients were undergoing total hip replacement surgery and being discharged from a hospital within 1.6 days.
 HSS wanted to re-design a Fast Track program that could meet their goals while providing the same quality care.

 A Utilization Management Task Force looked at the implications of a two-day length of stay.
 The Task Force discovered that surgeons were performing THA on younger and/or more active patients, with current trends focusing on less invasive procedures.
 Furthermore, there were no outcomes data on the clinical course of patients being discharged on post-operative day #2.

 An interdisciplinary team reviewed the current standard plan of care for patients undergoing total hip replacement surgery.
 Necessary changes to the current program were then identified and revised, and it was found that the Fast Track program required the following:

 Addressing these as well as other challenges, the team designed an interdisciplinary plan of care program.
 An interdisciplinary documentation tool - recognized by The Joint Commission (JCAHO) as the “National Standard” form for interdisciplinary documentation - was developed as well.